-Elaine Hatfield Powell has been a genealogist for over 30 years and a scrapbooker for over 40 years.
-She has been a professional scrapbooking instructor for over 17 years.
-She has combined her knowledge of family history research and scrapbooking into a book and a class that instructs others how to create their own family heritage album.
-She teaches class attendees and readers of her book to incorporate their family photos, genealogy, family history, memorabilia, and family stories into a family heritage scrapbook that will surely be a lasting legacy for any family.
+Scrapbooking has been a hobby of mine for over 45 years.
+I’ve been a professional scrapbooking instructor for over 20 years.
+I’ve combined my knowledge of family history research and scrapbooking into a book and a class that instructs others how to create their own family heritage album.
+I teach class attendees and readers of my book how to incorporate their family photos, genealogy, family history, memorabilia, and family stories into a family heritage scrapbook that will surely be a lasting legacy for any family.

-Elaine also teaches classes to genealogists on several subjects.
+I also teach classes to genealogists on several subjects.
 See the Classes Taught page for a listing.